Marlins vs. Padres Player Props Betting Odds

-Juan Soto is one of the players with prop bets available when the San Diego Padres and the Miami Marlins play at PETCO Park on Tuesday (first pitch at 9:40 PM ET).
+Juan Soto and Luis Arraez are two of the top players with prop bets available when the San Diego Padres and the Miami Marlins play at PETCO Park on Wednesday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!